Bedxxe/metagenomics/_episodes/02-webserver.md

   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_genus.png" alt="Genus" />
 </a>

-Going deeply in taxonomy, we can see that the mos abundant phylum is Proteobacteria.
+Going deeply in taxonomy, we can see that the most abundant phylum is Proteobacteria.
 <a href="{{ page.root }}/fig/md-02-mgm4913055.3_phylum.png">
   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_phylum.png" alt="Phylum" />
 </a>

 > ## Exercise
 >
-> According to MgRAST which family is the most abundant?
+> According to MG RAST which family is the most abundant?
 >
 >
 >> ## Solution
->>  The piechart from MgRAST shows Rodhobacteraceae as the most abundant family.
+>>  The piechart from MG RAST shows Rodhobacteraceae as the most abundant family.
 >>
 > {: .solution}
 {: .challenge}